KarelZe/thesis/references/obsidian/chapters/🤖transformer.md

 ![[classical_transformer_architecture.png]]
 (own drawing after [[@daiTransformerXLAttentiveLanguage2019]], <mark style="background: #FFB8EBA6;">use L instead of N, left encoder and right decoder</mark>)

-which reassambles the needs for which the transformer was proposed

-and has since advanced / become ubiquitous in natural language processing ([[@lampleLargeMemoryLayers2019]], p.
-3; ...)

-i. e., the next most probable word in the target language.
+The Transformer is a neural network architecture proposed by [[@vaswaniAttentionAllYou2017]] (p.
+2 f.) for sequence-to-sequence modelling.
+Since it introduction it has become ubiquitous in natural language processing ([[@lampleLargeMemoryLayers2019]], p.
+3; ...), among other domains (...).
+The wide success has lead to adaptions for image representations, tabular representations, ... .
+It follows a classical encoder-decoder pattern

+-   **Encoder (left)**: The encoder receives an input and builds a representation of it (its features).
+This means that the model is optimized to acquire understanding from the input.
+-   **Decoder (right)**: The decoder uses the encoder’s representation (features) along with other inputs to generate a target sequence.
+This means that the model is optimized for generating outputs

+For it's original application, machine translation, both the encoder and decoder are required, as the input sequence in the source language must first mapped to a rich numerical representation to later generate the output in the target language. <mark style="background: #FFF3A3A6;">(Note: This is over-simplifying)</mark> Yet, the modular design, allows to adapt Transformers to a much wider range of use cases, some of which only require the encoder or decoder.
+The necessity is highly dependent on the task to solve i. e., if a enriched representation of the input suffices, or if inversely new output must be generated.
+We refer to these truncated architectures as *encoder-only* or *decoder-only*.

+%%
+Not all derived architectures feature both an encoder and decoder.
+%%
 For the original domain in which the Transformer was proposed, the input By appending, each newly generated

-(Why they were proposed in the first place?)
+<mark style="background: #FFB8EBA6;">(Why they were proposed in the first place?)
 (Have gained popularity)
 (Consists of two components, encoder and decoder.
 Depending on the task one of each or both may be required.
-Introduce the phrase encoder-only.)
+Introduce the phrase encoder-only.)</mark>

+The

 Both the encoder and decoder stack $L$ Transformer blocks.
-Each of these blocks consists of two sub-layers: a self-attention sub-layer, followed by a feed-forward network.
+Each of these blocks consists of two sub-layers: a self-attention sub-layer, followed by a fully-connected feed-forward network.

+- Our analysis starts from the observation: the original Transformer (referred to as Post-LN) is less robust than its Pre-LN variant2 (Baevski and Auli, 2019; Xiong et al., 2019; Nguyen and Salazar, 2019). (from [[@liuUnderstandingDifficultyTraining2020]])
+Addnorm operation.

 ![[formulas-layer-norm.png]]

  [[@xiongLayerNormalizationTransformer2020]]

+The classical Transformer of [[@vaswaniAttentionAllYou2017]] features

+- layer norm is the same as batch norm except that it normalizes the feature dimension ([[@zhangDiveDeepLearning2021]] p.
+423)

+leading to a brittle optimization.

+A variant known as pre-norm,

 In the subsequent sections we introduce the classical Transformer of [[@vaswaniAttentionAllYou2017]] more thoroughly.
-Our focus on the central building blocks, attention, multi-head self-attention, and cross-attention (see Chapter [[🅰️Attention]]) as well as feed-forward networks ([[🎱Position-wise FFN]]).
+Our focus on the central building blocks, attention, multi-head self-attention, and cross-attention (see Chapter [[🅰️Attention]]) as well as feed-forward networks (chapter [[🎱Position-wise FFN]]).
 In the subsequent chapters we show, that the self-attention mechanism and embeddings are generic enough to be transferred to the tabular domain.
-With the [[🤖TabTransformer]] ([[@huangTabTransformerTabularData2020]]) and [[🤖FTTransformer]] ([[@gorishniyRevisitingDeepLearning2021]]) we introduce two promising alternatives.
+With the [[🤖TabTransformer]] ([[@huangTabTransformerTabularData2020]], p.
+1 f.) and [[🤖FTTransformer]] ([[@gorishniyRevisitingDeepLearning2021]] p.
+1) we introduce two promising alternatives.
 For consistency we adhere to a notation suggested in [[@phuongFormalAlgorithmsTransformers2022]] (p.
 1 f) throughout the work.

 ---

+As mentioned earlier, the Transformer architecture makes use of layer normalization and skip connections.
+The former normalizes each input in the batch to have zero mean and unity variance.
+Skip connections pass a tensor to the next layer of the model without processing and add it to the processed tensor.
+When it comes to placing the layer normalization in the encoder or decoder layers of a transformer, there are two main choices adopted in the literature: Post layer normalization This is the arrangement used in the Transformer paper; it places layer normalization in between the skip connections.
+This arrangement is tricky to train from scratch as the gradients can diverge.
+For this reason, you will often see a concept known as learning rate warm-up, where the learning rate is gradually increased from a small value to some maximum value during training.
+Pre layer normalization This is the most common arrangement found in the literature; it places layer normalization within the span of the skip connections.
+This tends to be much more stable during training, and it does not usually require any learning rate warm-up.
+The difference between the two arrangements is illustrated in Figure 3-6.

 The Transformer ,